 Start your day from Parque de la Independencia

 Parque de la Independencia (Independence Park), on Calle Martí, the city’s main street, can be the place to start the tour around Pinar del Río.
-This is the older square in the city and, for a long time, its Plaza de Armas (main square).
+This is the oldest square in the city and, for a long time, Plaza de Armas (main square).
 One of the buildings surrounding Parque de la Independencia is an art gallery where local works of art are on display.

 Those seeking another way to explore the art scene can visit, with prior notice to the painter’s office (pedropablooliva.com), Pedro Pablo Oliva’s studio.
 Oliva is one of the most brilliant and original Cuban artists of the last few decades.
 At the studio, it is possible to appreciate some of his best works.

 Check out the cigar factory and learn about its culture